The Student Advocate is here to give you advice about your situation, explain what your options are, and also help you navigate the university system.

 Independent Advocacy Advice

-As an employee of the UCSA, which is independent from the University, the Student Advocate is able to assist and advise you in matters where you are in conflict with the University, or a member of its staff, which is something that UC staff are unable to do.
+As an employee of the UCSA, which is independent from the university, the Student Advocate is able to act on behalf of you, the student (something that UC staff are unable to do).
 The Student Advocate is able to assist you with a number of matters here at UC.

 - Disciplinary Issues